Bartender in Boston: 3 Key Takeaways

 Many of Boston’s bars attract regular customers, so remembering names and favorite drinks can help build strong customer relationships.

 Attending bartending school isn’t required, but it can give you a structured learning experience.
-Boston has a few bartending schools that offer hands-on training.

-What to Look For in a Bartending School
+What to look for in a bartending school

 A good school should cover: